rutvi2500/Restaurant-Website/README.md

-# Web
+# Restaurant-Website

-Hello!

-This project is a the basic website of a restaurent.
-The concepts of HTML, CSS, Bootstrap4, Sass and less are used in this project.
+It is a responsive website for a restaurant from where viewers can get all the information regarding the restaurant, new offers and chefs.
+Alongside, users will be able to log in and book the table as per their preference.

+Technologies used: HTML, CSS, JS, Bootstrap4, & some concepts of Scss and Less.